Cuba–Venezuela relations: 1960s–1999

 Once Betancourt and his similarly minded successor Raúl Leoni left office, Venezuela increasingly identified with the Third World and guerrilla activity waned, with Castro renouncing his exportation of his revolution, allowing for a tentative rapprochement.
 Diplomatic relations were restored in 1974 by government of Carlos Andrés Pérez, oil deliveries resumed, and Venezuela advocated Cuba's readmission to the OAS.
 Tensions occasionally resurfaced, especially over Venezuela's handling of those who attacked Cubana Flight 455 in 1977.
 Four terrorists associated with Coordination of United Revolutionary Organizations, a CIA linked organization, bombed Cubana Flight 455.
 A trial was held in Venezuela and Freddy Lugo and Hernán Ricardo Lozano both received 20 years in prison.
 Tensions rose after Orlando Bosch was acquitted and Luis Posada Carriles escaped prison for the US.
 Tensions resurfaced when Cubans sought refuge in Venezuela's Havana embassy in 1980.

 In 1992, Castro initially denounced the 1992 Venezuelan coup d'état attempts performed by Hugo Chávez.
 However, after Chávez was pardoned in 1994, Castro invited him to Havana seeking more international assistance following the collapse of the Soviet Union which damaged Cuba's economy.

 1999–present

 Chávez and Castro

 British journalist and historian Richard Gott pointed that Hugo Chávez and Fidel Castro share several similarities.
 Castro became a national hero in Cuba after his failed Moncada Barracks attacks on July 26, 1953, and Chávez led the unsuccessful February 1992 Venezuelan coup d'état attempt.
 Castro spent several years in prison and then led a two-year-long guerrilla war before assuming power in 1959 and Chávez also came to power after spending a period in prison and established his own political movement.

 In 1999, Chávez visited Havana and stated at the University of Havana (UH), "Venezuela is traveling towards the same sea as the Cuban people, a sea of happiness and of real social justice and peace".
 He called Castro "brother" and said:

+Chávez viewed Cuba as a key international partner due to its internationalist history including its military interventions in southern Africa, and its medical internationalism such as the assistance it had provided to Venezuela following the Vargas landslides.
+In Chávez's view, partnership with Cuba would help raise the profile of Chávez's anti-imperialist political project.
+In October 2000, Venezuela and Cuba formalized this relationship and started to integrate their respective economies through a Comprehensive Cooperation Agreement.
+This partnership with Cuba led to the development of the Bolivarian Alternative for the Peoples of Our Americas (ALBA), a regional free trade organization.